 We receive calls on a regular basis from people seeking funding for their preservation projects.
 Missouri Preservation is not able to provide funding for preservation projects at this time but we do our best to point everyone in the right direction.
 Below is a list of organizations and funding opportunities that we have recommended in the past.

+In no particular order.
 This information is pulled from sources outside of Missouri Preservation.
 While we will do our best to keep things updated, information is subject to change.

-Historic Preservation Fund Grants
+- Historic Preservation Fund Grants

 The Historic Preservation Fund is an annual grant program created under the 1966 National Historic Preservation Act.
 The program is sponsored by the National Park Service and in Missouri, is handled by the State Historic Preservation Office.
 A minimum of 10 percent of the monies must be granted to Certified Local Government Communities.
 Past projects and activities covered by the grant include the Missouri Preservation Conference as well as city-wide historic preservation plans and surveys.

-Once a property is deemed ‘historic’ by being listed either on the NATIONAL REGISTER OF HISTORIC PLACES individually or contributing to a historic district or is part of a CERTIFIED HISTORIC DISTRICT, a project can receive tax credits, which lowers the taxes owed, on qualified rehabilitation expenses if their work conforms to the Secretary of the Interior’s Standards for Historic Building Rehabilitation.
+Once a property is deemed ‘historic’ by being listed either on the NATIONAL REGISTER OF HISTORIC PLACES individually or contributing to a historic district or is part of a certified historic district, a project can receive tax credits, which lowers the taxes owed, on qualified rehabilitation expenses if their work conforms to the Secretary of the Interior’s Standards for Historic Building Rehabilitation.

 “The Jeffris Family Foundation assists the development of historic sites for non-profit organizations in small towns and cities in the eight states of the Midwest: Wisconsin, Minnesota, Iowa, Missouri, Illinois, Indiana, Ohio, and Michigan.